 The screen below shows a subset of the DID numbers assigned for testing.
-The 3 DID numbers were mapped to the 3 enterprise extensions 41011, 41014, and 41016.
-These same 10-digit numbers were used for the outbound calling party information on the service provider trunk when calls were originated from these 3 extensions.
+These 3 numbers were mapped to the 3 enterprise extensions 41011, 41014, and 41016.
+These same 10-digit numbers were used in the outbound calling party information on the service provider trunk when calls were originated from these 3 extensions.